-To obtain the International Tax LL.M, students must complete a total of 24 credits with at least a 3.0 ("B") average in two terms of residence.
-More specifically, International Tax LL.M. students must take the following Law School courses: Taxation of Individual Income (4 credits), Corporate Tax (3 credits), Partnership Tax (3 credits), International Tax (3 credits), and the Tax Policy Workshop (or a similar advanced course) (3 credits).
-The remaining eight credits will be earned in tax classes chosen by the student (such as Income Tax Treaties, Taxation of Financial Instruments, or Taxation of Business Transactions), in approved classes in a related field, and by writing a tax law research paper under the supervision of one of the International Tax Program faculty.
+To obtain the International Tax LL.M, students must complete a total of 24 credits in two terms of residence.
+More specifically, International Tax LL.M. students must take the following Law School courses: Taxation of Individual Income (4 credits), Corporate Tax (4 credits), Partnership Tax (3 credits), International Tax (3 credits), and Taxation of Financial Instruments (1 credit).
+The remaining nine credits will be earned in tax classes chosen by the student, in approved classes in a related field, and by writing a tax law research paper under the supervision of one of the International Tax Program faculty.

 This course concentrates on the provisions of the Internal Revenue Code bearing on domestic corporations.
 It deals with the tax consequences to corporations and their shareholders as a result of the events that take place during a corporation's life span.
 For example, the course examines the tax consequences that can arise on the formation of the corporation, distribution of assets from the corporation, sales of corporate stock, reorganizations and divisions, and liquidations.
 The course also examines the extent to which the tax attributes of a corporation can be acquired by another corporation.